leminhtuan2015/Today-I-Learn/tech_master/CORS.md

 * Cross-origin resource sharing (CORS) is a **browser mechanism** which enables controlled access to resources located **outside of a given domain**

+* Origin = The domain of web on browser
+* **Browser will set the origin in the header of each request with the domain** and you can not override this value

 * EX: If you web on browser "myweb.com" and you make a request to the other domain such as "otherweb.com" => **the browser will throw CORS error*